 What to Expect During a Thai Foot Massage?

-You may typically lay on the floor for a Thai Foot Massage.
-Your certified massage therapist will slowly manipulate your feet and lower legs via different stretches.
-To exercise your feet in different postures, the therapist may use their hands and massage sticks.
+You may typically lie on the floor for a Thai Foot Massage.
+Your certified massage therapist slowly manipulates your feet and lower legs via different stretches.
+The therapist may use their hands and massage sticks to exercise your feet in various postures.

-You may typically lay on the floor for a Thai Foot Massage.
-Your certified massage therapist will slowly manipulate your feet and lower legs via different stretches.
-To exercise your feet in different postures, the therapist may use their hands and massage sticks.
+You may typically lie on the floor for a Thai Foot Massage.
+Your certified massage therapist slowly manipulates your feet and lower legs via different stretches.
+The therapist may use their hands and massage sticks to exercise your feet in various postures.

 You do not need to prepare in advance for a Thai massage, but you should consider the following advice: